Information Content of Systems as a Physical Principle: Generalized Probabilistic Theories

 Given two systems $A$ and $B$ we may define in \GPT{} a composite system $AB$.
 The global state of the system $AB$ is completely determined by joint probabilities of outcomes for fiducial measurements performed at the same time on each subsystem.
 This is called local tomography assumption.
 All effects for the composite system $AB$ are of the form $e_Ae_B$ which means that effect $e_A$ was measured on the subsystem system $A$ and $e_B$ on the subsystem $B$.
 State space $\Omega_{AB}$ is not defined in the unique way.
 It contains all states of the form $\omega_A\omega_B$, i.e. states which result from preparation of states $\omega_A$ and $\omega_B$ independently on the subsystems $A$ and $B$ (for $\omega_A\omega_B$ it holds $e_Ae_B(\omega_A\omega_B)=e_A(\omega_A)e_B(\omega_B)$).
 Other states $\omega_{AB}$ may also belong to $\Omega_{AB}$ provided $e_Ae_B(\omega_{AB})\geq0$ is true for every pair of effects.
 Therefore starting from elementary systems, we may obtain different composite systems depending on the restrictions imposed on $\Omega_{AB}$ (cf. Generalized Non-Signaling Theory and Generalized Local Theory in \cite{GPT_intro_3}).
 In every case, $\Omega_{AB}$ contains only non-signaling states.
 Dimension of state space $\Omega_{AB}$ is bounded by

 For given \GPT{}, we may ask for maximal number of states that can be perfectly distinguished in a single-shot measurement \cite{qm_without_amplitudes,qm_deriv_hardy}.
 We will call this value {\it observed system dimension} and denote it by $d$.
 In terms of \GPT{}, we look for the biggest set $\{\omega_i\}\in\Omega$ such that there exist set of effects $\{e_j\}$ which obey $e_j(\omega_i)=\delta_{i,j}$.
-The set of states $\{\omega_i\}$ together with set of effects $\{e_j\}$ may be interpreted as a maximal classical subsystem of \GPT{}.
+The set of states $\{\omega_i\}$ together with set of effects $\{e_j\}$ may be interpreted as a maximal classical subsystem of \GPT{} { and $\{e_j\}$ represents a generalisation of the quantum projective measurement, cf. complete measurement \cite{Distinguishability_measures}}.
 Observed system dimension is bounded by

 where equality holds only for classical systems\cite{GPT-fine_obs_MullerDV}.
 Combining~\eqref{eq:state_space_dimm} and~\eqref{eq:dimbound} one may obtain bound for composite systems.